Updated March 2016

-The main problem with series connected batteries is that charging and discharging is inherently limited to the condition of the ‘weakest’ cell.
-Even with single batteries, for optimum charging, every cell must be of identical size and have identical charge acceptance.
-The effect on charging is even more so when batteries are series-connected.
-They must be of identical type and amp hour capacity.( This is particularly an issue with lithium-ion (LiFePO4) batteries – these must also have individual cell monitoring that ensures all are at equal voltage).
+A commonly heard case against series connected batteries is that charging and discharging is inherently limited to the condition of the ‘weakest’ cell.
+Whilst true, it overlooks that (say) 12 volt batteries consist of four series-connected cells anyway.
+It does however necessitate series-connected batteries to be be of identical type, amp hour capacity and condition.
+This is particularly so with lithium-ion (LiFePO4) batteries.
+These must also have individual cell monitoring that ensures all are at equal voltage.

-Likewise, simply tapping 12 volts from one of two 12 volt series connected batteries is a total no-no!
-This is because the battery that is less drawn on becomes fully charged first and inhibits the other from fully charging thereafter.
+Tapping 12 volts from one of two 12 volt series connected batteries is a total no-no!
+This is because the battery that is less drawn on becomes fully charged sooner.
+It then inhibits the other from fully charging thereafter.
 The only way to remedy that is disconnect them and charge each separately.
-Obtaining that 12 volt can be done but requires special equalising units (such as from Redarc and GSL Electrics).
-These systems are commonly used on boats where 24 volts is used for winches, but 12 volts for most else.
-To do this please see http://caravanandmotorhomebooks.com/12-volts-dc-from-24-volts-dc/

-Few if any battery makers are opposed to parallel charging as such, and most recommend how to do it.
+Battery makers are rarely opposed to parallel connection but most recommend how to do it.
 General Electric says ‘there are no major problems with parallel charging.’
 Exide is a little more cautious.
 It advise ‘up ten batteries may be interconnected without problem as long as certain precautions are followed’.

-Traditional starter batteries tend to fail instantly when active material progressively shed from the plates piles up in the bottom of the cell.
-It rises until reaches and shorts out the plates – killing the battery as it does so.
-Such plate shedding in deep-cycle batteries occurs naturally.
-As a battery’s capacity is related to the amount of lead that’s left, shedding causes a gradual loss of that capacity (or not so gradual if the battery is regularly over-discharged.
+Traditional starter batteries tend to fail instantly.
+Over time, active material shed from the plates piles up in the bottom of the cell.
+As a battery’s capacity is related to the amount of lead that’s left, shedding causes an ongoing loss of that capacity.
+Or not so gradual if the battery is regularly over-discharged.
 The battery is usually then replaced.
 If however the shed material rises high enough to short circuit the plates the battery fails instantly.

-‘Cell shorts can occur particularly if a deep-cycle battery is left for a long time uncharged, dendrite (a crystal with a tree-like structure] is formed during recharge and this causes a low resistance path through the cell,’ (General Electric 1979).
-The result is the same as with a starter battery, but takes longer to happen.
-This ‘shorted cell’ failure is the most commonly heard argument against paralleling batteries.
-‘Just imagine,’ some say, ‘what happens if a fully charged cell in a big battery shorts itself out.
+If a deep cycle battery is left for a long time uncharged, dendrite (a crystal with a tree–like structure) is formed during recharge.
+This results in a low resistance path through the cell.
+The result is much as with a starter battery, but takes longer to happen.
+Shorted cell failure is the most commonly heard argument against paralleling batteries.
+‘Just imagine,‘ some say, ‘what happens if a fully charged cell in a big battery shorts itself out.’

-What actually happens (in say a 100 amp hour battery) is that current will flow in that cell at about 100 amps.This is not a huge amount of energy but it’s enough to bring the electrolyte to the boil within about 10 minutes.
-As it boils away, current flow slows down and eventually stops.
-In the meantime the cells either side heat up and as their electrolyte boils away too, they stop conducting.
+What actually happens (in say a 100 amp hour battery) is that current will flow in that cell at probable 100 amps.This is not a huge amount of energy but it’s enough to bring the electrolyte to the boil.
+As that happens current flow slows and eventually stops.
+In the meantime the cells either side heat up.
+As their electrolyte boils away too, they stop conducting.
 The argument may then be extended to what happens with possibly fully charged batteries paralleled across the one with the ‘shorted cell’.
 But here, this is like applying 12.5 volts across a (now five cell) 10 volt battery.
 It is much like charging a 12 volt battery at 15 volts.
 The already faulty battery will simply become a warmish dead battery.

 The main risk is that hydrogen is created.
 In practice, as long as a battery compartment is well ventilated, the likelihood of danger is remote.
 ‘Since the early 1960s, when we designed our first battery charger, we have witnessed no dangerous situation that resulted from a cell short,’ says the Ample Power Company.

-Parallel connection is usually convenient for 12 volt use, and parallel connected pairs of (two) series-connected 12-volt batteries for 24-volt systems.
+Parallel connection is convenient for large capacity 12 volt use and, as parallel connected pairs, of series-connected 12-volt batteries for higher voltage large capacity systems.